mghebru/mghebru/README.md

 # About Me:
 👩🏻‍💻 Aspiring Software Engineer learning and growing in tech

-👩🏻‍🎓 Studying Computer Science  and Management Information Systems at the University of North Carolina at Charlotte

-💭 Currently learning about best testing methods with software projects

 **#Goals and Objectives**
 My Goals and Objectives is to build technical skills and experience through projects and exercises.